abyx/octopress/source/_posts/2015-11-25-query-parameters-in-ui-router-without-needless-reloading-with-example-project.markdown

 comments: true
 facebook:
     image: /images/ng-codelord.png
-cta_message: "Don't waste time fighting the many Angular pitfalls.
-Learn how to do things the right & productive way"
 ---

 You’re working on a new page in your app, one that should use query parameters.
 Query parameters give you support for deep links, bookmarks, browser history support, etc.